sbodenstein/personal_website/content/post/alphazero/index.md

 print("Drawn games (%): ", 100 * res.count(0.0) / num_trials)
 # Output: Drawn games (%):  84.738
 ```
+So around $84.7\\%$ of games are drawn.
 ### Minimax

 Rather than taking a random move, what is the best move?
-A very simple simple algorithm exists that is guaranteed to give us the best move for a game in a state $s$: the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax#Minimax_algorithm_with_alternate_moves).
-The idea is to take an action to minimize the  for the The minimax algorithm requires traversing the entire [game tree](https://en.wikipedia.org/wiki/Game_tree), which will turn out to be problematic.
+And what game result $z$ would we get if both players took the best moves?
+A very simple simple algorithm exists that answers both of these questions: the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax#Minimax_algorithm_with_alternate_moves).
+First, the expected game result for a given state is called the **value** $v$.
+The idea of the minimax algorithm is to always choose an action that minimizes the maximum value the other player can obtain.
+We can implement this as a recursive algorithm in a few lines of Python:

-{{< figure library="true" src="images/game_tree.png" numbered="true" title="\"A (partial) game tree for the game of tic-tac-toe.
-The top node is the initial state, and MAX moves first, placing an X in an empty square.
-We show part of the tree, giving alternating moves by MIN (O) and MAX (X), until we eventually reach terminal states, which can be assigned utilities (or game outcomes/rewards) according to the rules of the game\" ~ Taken from: [Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/))" lightbox="true" >}}

-We can implement the minimax algorithm in a few lines of Python:
 ```python
 def minimax(state, max_player_id = None):
     if max_player_id == None: